EnMasseProject/enmasse-workshop/README.md

    * temperature - type topic - used by devices to report temperature
    * max         - type anycast - used by Spark driver to report the max temperature

-Then a few addresses for controlling devices

-   * control/device1 - type queue - used to send control messages to device1
-   * control/device2 - type queue - used to send control messages to device2
-   * control/device3 - type queue - used to send control messages to device3
+   * control     - type topic - used to send control messages to devices.
+Per-device contorl messages will be sent to control/$device-id

 ### Installing Apache Spark